yizhang82/yizhang82.github.io/_posts/2018-01-01-nes-emulator-overview.md

 Now you can add the rendering and the main game loop.
 Make sure your game loop process as the exact cycle as the real hardware by doing some math over elapsed tick count and CPU MHZ.

-### 4. Go try some simple games that don't scroll and use mapper 0.
+### 4. Go try some simple games

+Try some games that don't scroll and use mapper 0.
 Donkey Kong/Popeye/balloon fight are solid choices.
+You want to focus on those simple ones before you attempt your favorite games.

 ### 5. Add scrolling

 Scrolling is tricky because you need to locate the exact pixel within 8x8 tile, and you'll also render one more tile if the X scroll isn't a factor of 8.
 Go read the [scrolling doc](http://wiki.nesdev.com/w/index.php/PPU_scrolling) and make sure all the interaction between PPU register, PPUADDR and scrolling parameters are done exactly right.

-### 6. Now test a game with mapper 0 and scrolling.
-Ice Climber is a great choice.
+### 6. Test a scrolling game

+Ice Climber is a great choice for Y scroll.
+Horizontal scrolling games are trickier and should be tested in step 7.

+### 7. Try out Super Mario Bros.

-### 7. Once quite a few simple mapper 0 game work great, now it's time to take your emulator to a real test.
-Try out Super Mario Bros.
+Once quite a few simple mapper 0 game work great, now it's time to take your emulator to a real test.
+Super Mario Bros isn't particularly tricky, but is quite demanding that your emulator should have a fairly complete CPU and PPU emulation with reasonable accuracy.

 ### 8. Add APU support